rocjs/roc/docs/LoadingExtensions.md

 # Loading Extensions

 ## In projects
 Roc will by default search through the `dependencies` and `devDependencies` within the project `package.json` and find every dependency that matches `roc-package-*` or `roc-plugin-*`.
 Scoped packages are managed and the scope will not be included when matching against the pattern mentioned.
 This means that `@scope/roc-package-*` will also be matched for example.
-The order of them will be based on the order within `package.json` and is not guaranteed.
-External factors like `npm` can modify this.
-Note that the order will not be relevant in most cases and Roc will load `devDependencies` before `dependencies`.
-The reason for this is to get the development and production as similar as possible.
+They will be sorted based on their name to make the order as consistent as possible.
+Note that the order will not be relevant in most cases and Roc will load `dependencies` before `devDependencies`.

 One thing that is important to note is that packages will always be loaded before plugins, one of the differences between the two types of extensions.